goshiphq/goship-cms/content/blog/5-tips-shipping-fragile-items.md

 ---
-keywords: " shipping fragile items"
+keywords: how to pack fragile items, how to pack and ship fragile items, how to ship fragile items
 author: GoShip Admin
-title: 5 Tips for Shipping Fragile Items
+title: "How to Pack & Ship Fragile Items Properly: Top 5 Tips"
 intro: >-
   In a perfect world, everything we send in the mail will arrive at its destination in perfect condition, however, accidents can happen when the right